MineGAN++: Mining Generative Models for Efficient Knowledge Transfer to Limited Data Domains: Mining uncoditional GANs

 Here we propose an improved method for the training of knowledge transfer to multiple GANs.
 We first rewrite Eqs.~\ref{eq:d_loss} and \ref{eq:g_loss}.
 We sample $u(j) \sim p_u(u)$ where $j$ is the index of the supersample.
 Consider we define $m(j)=\underset{i}{\argmax} \{D(G_i(M_i(u(j)))\}$, then for the loss of a single minibatch Eqs.~\ref{eq:d_loss} and \ref{eq:g_loss} can be rewritten as:

 To solve the two above mentioned problems, we introduce a permutation operator $r(j)$ to permutate the index of supersample in the minibatch $1,2,...,K$ randomly after the selection of the miner.
 Like in the previous solution (Eqs.~\ref{eq:d_loss} and \ref{eq:g_loss}) we would like the critic to correctly assess the frequency of occurrence, but we want to remove the negative effects of propagating only from the images that obtain the maximum critic score.
-To do that, we apply the permutation operation (ensuring that the output ratio~of each generator from the miner will be kept) :
+To do that, we apply the permutation operation.
+This ensures that the number of times a generator is selected, and therefore will be updated by backpropagation, depends on how often it has generated the highest critic score in the supersample.
+This is important because it allows the critic to correctly assess whether the generated distribution {will follow} the target distribution.
+But it will no longer only backpropagate the samples that generated these highest score, but because of the random nature of the permutation operation, it will also backpropagate some low-quality generated samples (improving the overall performance of the GANs).
+The losses are defined as:

 Now also the latent codes $u$ that do not directly result in the maximum critic score of the supersample can be updated through backpropagation.